Does Planter have plant care information?

 Screenshot of carrots Quick Info cards

 • Spacing: how many plants fit within a square foot.
-The plant spacing per square foot can be customized by tapping on this card
+The plant spacing per square foot can be customized by selecting this card.

-• Depth: how deep to plant the seeds.
-For plants that are not recommended to be grown from seed, the Depth card does not appear
+• Depth: how deep to plant the seeds (not transplants).
+For plants that aren’t typically grown from seed, the Depth card does not appear.

 • Sun: whether the plant prefers a Full Sun location (6 or more hours of sunlight per day), a Part Sun location (4-6 hours of sunlight per day), a Full-Part Sun location (4 or more hours of sunlight per day) or a location in the Shade (less than 4 hours of sunlight per day)

 • Water: how much water the plant needs in total per week.
-Some of this may come from rainfall, the rest should come from watering.
-If the plant does not typically need watering once it matures, the Water card will not appear
+This can come from rainfall or supplemental watering.
+If the plant doesn’t typically need watering once it matures, the Water card won’t appear.

-• Season: whether the plant is a Warm season crop that grows best when daytime temperatures are above 70°F (21°C), a Cool season crop that stops producing when daytime temperatures reach 80°F (27°C), or a Perennial that comes back on its own each year, so long as it is hardy enough to withstand local winter conditions
+• Season: whether the plant is a Warm season crop that grows best when daytime temperatures are above 70°F (21°C), a Cool season crop that stops producing when daytime temperatures reach 80°F (27°C), or a Perennial that comes back each year, so long as it’s hardy enough to withstand the local winter conditions

 • Frost: whether the plant is Tolerant of hard frosts with air temperatures are below 28°F (-2°C), Semi-Tolerant of light frosts with air temperatures are between 28°F and 32°F (-2°C and 0°C), or Not Tolerant of frost where any frost might kill the plant